 A clinically compatible case should be counted as new when laboratory results were reported beyond 60 days of date of illness onset.

-A clinically compatible case where serologic evidence laboratory results report a stable IgG-specific antibody titer reactive with spotted fever group Rickettsia, including R. rickettsii, antigen by IFA between paired serum specimens (i.e., 1:256 for first serology specimen and 1:256 for second serology specimen), should be classified as a probable SFR case.
+A clinically compatible case where serologic evidence laboratory results report a stable IgG-specific antibody titer reactive with SFGR, including R. rickettsii, antigen by IFA between paired serum specimens (i.e., 1:256 for first serology specimen and 1:256 for second serology specimen), should be classified as a probable SFR case.

 VIII.
 Period of Surveillance